Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/05-media-mgmnt/page-05.md

 ## Audio
-_It is recommend you use a service to host videos.
+_It is recommend you use a service to host audio.
 We will not discuss optimization in-depth here._

 A single MP3 song is **approximately 3-4 MB**.